-(Bracket percentage) = 4 year % change 2016 vs. 2012

-Source: Dataessential, beef and lamb menu analysis, 2017
+(Bracket percentage) = 4 year % change 2016 vs. 2012 Source: Dataessential, beef and lamb menu analysis, 2017

-The US foodservice segment is set to continue growing in the coming years, with more transactions and consumers spending driving strong growth.
-Outlet numbers are forecast to stagnate, demonstrating the maturity of the US foodservice market (Source: Global Data - US the future of foodservice 2021).
+The US foodservice segment is set to continue growing in the coming years, with more transactions and consumer spending driving strong growth.
+At the same time, there are shifts within the market as traditionally popular family and casual dining outlets are struggling to compete with fast casual options (source: Global Data - US the future of foodservice 2021).

-Outlet numbers and value channel by key foodservice
+Outlet numbers and value channel by key foodservice channel (% of total)